Porsche Panamera 970.1 (2009-2013)

-Panamera Hybrid is the first Panamera to have the Tiptronic gearbox, later Diesel got it, too.
-The Tiptronic box is the new type unit from Cayenne 958.
-Panamera Hybrid, despite having 8 gears, achieves its top speed in 6th gear.
-7th and 8th gears are overdrive gears to reduce the CO2 emissions.
+Panamera Hybrid and Panamera Diesel were available only with the Tiptronic gearbox.
+The Tiptronic was the new type unit from Cayenne 958.
+Despite 8 gears, top speed is achieved in 6th gear.
+7th and 8th gear are overdrive gears to reduce the CO2 emissions.
 The 8-speed Tiptronic works like magic and might even be a better transmission for a cruiser.
 On the race track, the PDK is the king.

-When Cayenne Hybrid is a 4WD car, Panamera Hybrid is available with rear-wheel-drive only (as is the Diesel).
+While Cayenne Hybrid is a 4WD car, Panamera Hybrid and Panamera Diesel were available with rear-wheel-drive only.